Hide-Hunt/HideAndHunt/README.md

 ### Replay
 If you wish to watch the replay of a game, click on the replay button on the main screen.
 Select the game you wish to replay and click on the download button.
 Once the game is downloaded, click on the game to watch the replay.
+It will stay registered and can be consulted offline.

-Note : to watch the replay, you first need to download the map form where you played the game.
+If this is the first replay you watch, the application will download the map.
+Currently only the map of the campus is available for download, others must be manually pushed using adb.

-If you played in switzerland, the map can be found here : https://download.mapsforge.org/maps/v5/europe/switzerland.map Then run the command : adb push switzerland.map /storage/emulated/0/Android/data/ch.epfl.sdp/files/cache.map
+For instance, the whole Switzerland map can be obtained here : https://download.mapsforge.org/maps/v5/europe/switzerland.map Then using the adb program through the command line on a USB connected Android phone with USB debugging turned on, one can use the command : adb push switzerland.map /storage/emulated/0/Android/data/ch.epfl.sdp/files/cache.map

 ## Credits